Sony Vaio U series: Display

-The internal display has a resolution of 800x600 pixels.
-The integrated i855gm graphics card can display a maximum of 16 million colors.
+The internal display is a custom transflective panel made by Sony with a resolution of 800x600 pixels.
+The integrated Intel 855GM graphics card can display a maximum of 16 million colors.
 Connecting an external monitor to the VGA port of the docking station enables a maximum resolution of 1600x1200x16m.
 The graphics supports display cloning or extended desktop when using an extended monitor, and also supports OpenGL and Direct3D hardware acceleration, with a performance approximating that of a Radeon 7000 or a GeForce 1.
 With updated drivers from Intel, the ability to rotate the screen in 90, 180 and 270 degree modes is enabled.

 The brightness of the internal display is adjustable.
 The brightness control has nine levels, and also the ability to turn the backlight off in direct sunlight.

-The display is very small, roughly 5 inches (127 mm) diagonal; it may cause some eyestrain if it used for prolonged periods.
+The display is very small, roughly 5 inches (127 mm) diagonal; it may cause some eyestrain if used for prolonged periods.
 The high DPI resolution offers excellent viewing of images and video.